-An involved way to cross a county boundaryWednesday, April 8th, 2009
+An involved way to cross a county boundary8th April 2009

-Anything that’s part of a long distance trail should be fine but there is a part of the Pennine Way proceeding through fields in North Yorkshire that looks like yet another unloved part of the rights of way network.
-Saying that, seeing the attention lavished on the Gritstone Trail reassures me more then just a little.
+Anything that’s part of a long-distance trail should be fine, but there is a part of the Pennine Way proceeding through fields in North Yorkshire that looks like yet another unloved part of the rights of way network.
+Saying that, seeing the attention lavished on the Gritstone Trail reassures me more than just a little.
 The mention of the GT brings me to Staffordshire’s moorlands.
-Yes, there are some neglected parts and I came across them while I was out hiking on Sunday but a good deal of care is apparent too.
+Yes, there are some neglected parts and I came across them while I was out hiking on Sunday, but a good deal of care is apparent too.
 I passed along part of the Staffordshire Way but the moniker “Staffordshire Moorland Walks” is one that is seen a lot on maps for where I was wandering.

 My patience on the exit from Congleton was rewarded by a peaceful amble among woodland along a now disused railway line that once ran between Congleton and Biddulph.
 That embankment was left to pick up part of the Staffordshire Moorlands Walks loop that goes around Biddulph.
 That stretch took me across the A527 and over the fields to The Talbot in Poolfold.
 Another road crossing followed and another exit into green fields was found in the said pub’s car park.
 That proved temporary and I found Country Landowners Association signs bearing waymarks and welcoming caring walkers around The Moor House, perhaps a reassuring touch.